b97jre/RNAseqcourse/source/isoform-lab.rst

 ----------------------------------

-Here we will map the reads to the hg19 reference genome using a popular RNA-seq aligner, STAR.
+Here we will map the reads to the hg19 reference genome using a popular RNA-seq aligner, **STAR**.
 There are many many features that can be tweaked using STAR.
-We will use one flag **--outSAMstrandField intronMotif** which is needed for non-stranded RNAs to be handled properly by cufflinks.
+Read below for the flags we use for this exercise.
+Remember to change names accordingly so that you can run your program properly and know which files you have used.

 To load the STAR package on Uppmax, execute::